 Equal Employment Opportunity

-Various laws prohibit OKJobMatch from accepting discriminatory job orders.
+Various laws prohibit OKJobMatch from accepting discriminatory job postings.
 Employers must provide equal employment opportunities to applicants without regard to race, color, religion, gender, age, national origin, or disabilities in compliance with federal and state laws including:

 - The Civil Rights Act of 1964 as Amended